Heads Up! Durham

 Picture

 The Brain Injury Association of Durham, BIAD, a valued partner of Heads Up!
-Durham, will be representing us at this event: May 31, 10 a.m. to 3 p.m. at the Ajax Fire Station Headquarters, 900 Salem Road N.
+Durham, represented us at this event on May 31st held at Ajax Fire Station Headquarters.

 Our Prevent Alcohol and Risk-related Trauma in Youth (P.A.R.T.Y.)
-Program is being delivered as part of DRPS's Youth in Policing program on July 30th.
+Program will be delivered as part of DRPS's Youth in Policing program.

 Ongoing Concussion Webinars